-Early in the Season: In late March to early April, the park begins to open featuring their large indoor flower show.
+Early in the Season: In late March to early April, the park begins to open featuring their massive indoor flower show.
 You’ll see beautiful blooming tulips.
-Venture outside and you’ll discover daffodils and crocuses.
+Venture outside, and you’ll discover daffodils and crocuses.

 Mid-Season: After the daffodils and crocuses have lost their luster, the hyacinths and early tulips will begin to show.
-The outdoor gardens fill with color and the crowds start to descend.
+The outdoor gardens are filled with color, and the crowds start to descend.

 I’d suggest aiming for mid to late April unless the weather has been unseasonably warm or cold.
 Check out some of the fabulous flowers you’ll see below!

 Keukenhof is a short 30-minute drive from Amsterdam, which makes it easily accessible.
 If you do not have a car, you can easily ride the Keukenhof Express bus as mentioned above in the Keukenhof tickets section.